surma/surma.dev/content/things/actormodel.md

   math_worker().
 {{< /highlight >}}

-With `receive` you can wait for the next message in the actor’s mailbox and match it against a list of patterns.
-As we want to be able to handle more than just one message with our math actor, we can use recursion to “loop” infinitely.
+With `receive` you can wait for the next message to arrive in the current actor’s mailbox and match it against a list of patterns.
+As we want to be able to handle more than just one message with our math actor, we can use recursion to “loop” and handle more messages.

 As you can see, we have to put the sender’s mailbox address into the messages ourselves.
 Otherwise, our math worker wouldn’t be able to respond with the result.